rednosecanada/.github/README.md

 This specific solution is created entirely by dedicated volunteers who provide their time to enhance productivity and make planning and running the annual
 Operation Red Nose campaigns smoother.

-If other host ORN organization are interested in becoming involved and possibly using this solution, please contact devs@operationrednose.online for more details.
+If other host ORN organization are interested in becoming involved and possibly using this solution, please contact devs@ornsa.ca for more details.

 ## Host non-profits and cities actively using this solution.